owanturist/react-hook-window/packages/use-items-loader/README.md

 }
 ```

-## Finite loading (aka pagination) usage
+## Finite loading (pagination) usage

-Consider an Internet shop's searching page where resulting items split into pages.
+Consider an Internet shop’s searching page where resulting items split into pages.
 That case is a finite loading list, where an application knows a total count of items but loads them page by page when a user scrolls to an unloaded area.
 The app might render loading placeholders instead of all unloaded items since the total count is known ahead.

 <details>
   <summary>
     Show a finite loading illustration.
   </summary>

   <blockquote>

 Consider page size equals to 3 items with total count of 15 items.

 ```
                     load first page       ▶         scroll down         ▶      load second page       ▶       scroll down far       ▶       load third page       ▶       load fourth page      ▶         scroll down         ▶       load fifth page